Get insider access

 Differences Between Sizes And Variants

-We tested the 27 inch Dell S2722QC, the only size available for this monitor.
-It's an updated version of the Dell S2721QS as it has a USB-C port, and you can see some differences between the 4k monitors in the Dell S Series lineup below.
-Our results in this review are only valid for the S2722QC.
+We tested the 27-inch Dell S2722QC, which is the only size available for this monitor.
+It's an updated version of the Dell S2721QS with a few differences, and you can see some differences between some monitors in the Dell S Series lineup below.
+The results in this review are only valid for the S2722QC.

-Our unit of the Dell S2722QC was manufactured in July 2021; you can see the label here.
+Our Dell S2722QC unit was manufactured in July 2021; you can see the label here.

 Compared To Other Monitors

-The Dell S2722QC is a great 4k office monitor.
-It has many productivity features like its USB-C input, USB hub, and ergonomic stand, and the 4k resolution helps deliver clear text.
-It's not as versatile for other uses like gaming because it's limited to a 60Hz refresh rate.
-However, if you need something for the office and want to take advantage of the USB-C input, it's worth an upgrade over the Dell S2721QS.
+The Dell S2722QC is a great mid-range 4k office monitor.
+It has many productivity features like its USB hub that includes a USB-C port, and the 4k resolution ensures crisp text.
+If you need something for the office and want to take advantage of the USB-C input, it's worth the upgrade over the Dell S2721QS.
+However, if you're looking for a monitor that can display a wider range of colors in HDR and has better color accuracy before calibration, in addition to a larger USB hub and a KVM switch, consider the Dell U2723QE instead.

-Also see our recommendations for the best 4k monitors, the best office monitors, and the best monitors under $500.
+See our recommendations for the best 4k monitors, the best work monitors, and the best monitors under $500.

 Dell S2721QS

 The Dell S2722QC is an updated version of the Dell S2721QS with many of the same features, but there are a few differences.
 They're built the same and have similar picture quality with an IPS panel with wide viewing angles and a 4k resolution.
-However, the main differences are with the inputs; while the S2722QC has a USB-C input and two USB 3.0 inputs, the S2721QS has a DisplayPort input, which the S2722QC doesn't have.
-The S2722QC has a slightly quicker response time, but other than that, both monitors are similar.
+However, the main differences are with the inputs: while the S2722QC has a USB-C input and two USB 3.0 inputs, the S2721QS has a DisplayPort input, which the S2722QC doesn't have.

 Dell UltraSharp U2720Q

 The Dell UltraSharp U2720Q and the Dell S2722QC are similar 4k monitors.
-Picture quality is about the same between both, but the S2722QC is better for well-lit rooms because it gets brighter and has better reflection handling.
-Motion also looks better on the S2722QC because it has a quicker response time, and it also supports VRR, which the U2720Q doesn't.
+The picture quality is about the same between both, but the S2722QC is better for well-lit rooms because it gets brighter and has better reflection handling.
 On the other hand, the U2720Q has a better selection of inputs because it has an extra USB-C and USB 3.0 input compared to the S2722QC, and it also has a DisplayPort input.
 While both monitors have ergonomic stands, the one on the U2720Q offers a wider swivel range and higher height adjustment.

 ASUS ProArt Display PA278CV

 The ASUS ProArt Display PA278CV and the Dell S2722QC are both impressive office monitors, but they have a few different features.
 The Dell is a 4k monitor with much better text clarity, while the ASUS has a 1440p screen and a slightly higher 75Hz refresh rate.
-The Dell supports HDR, which the ASUS doesn't have, but it doesn't add much on the Dell anyways because it has a low contrast and lacks local dimming.
+The Dell supports HDR, which the ASUS doesn't have, but it doesn't add much to the Dell anyway because it has a low contrast and lacks local dimming.
 The Dell also supports Picture-in-Picture and Picture-by-Picture modes.
-On the other hand, the ASUS has much better out-of-the-box accuracy, but this can vary between units.
-Both have similar stands, but the ASUS offers a wider range of ergonomic adjustments.
+On the other hand, the ASUS has much better out-of-the-box accuracy.

 Apple Studio Display

 The Dell S2722QC is a more versatile monitor than the Apple Studio Display.
 The Dell supports HDR, which the Apple doesn't, and it's much easier to place in an ideal viewing position thanks to its better ergonomics.
 It also has more inputs like HDMI ports if you want to use it for gaming.
-Although the Apple monitor is meant for macOS users, the Dell doesn't have any issues with a Mac or MacBook.
-The Apple does have a few advantages, like better accuracy, and it gets much brighter, so you won't have any issues using it in a bright room.
+Although the Apple monitor is meant for macOS users, the Dell has no issues with a Mac or MacBook.
+The Apple does have a few advantages, like having better accuracy and getting much brighter, so you won't have any issues using it in a bright room.

 Dell U3223QE